6 Effective ways to ignore your haters by Julie Furlong

 5. Be grateful for having other people in your life, who come from a place of love.

-6. Never let someone else limit your happiness or success, see the encounter to improve and learn and grow (Read: The Happy Plan).
+6. Never let someone else limit your happiness or success, see the encounter to improve and learn and grow (Read: Focusing on these 3 areas will lead to a happy life).